1993 Auburn Tigers football team

 The 1993 Auburn Tigers football team represented Auburn University in the 1993 NCAA Division I-A football season.
 Under first-year head coach Terry Bowden, the team went undefeated with a record of 11–0 and finished No. 4 in the AP poll.
 Due to NCAA probation, Auburn was banned from TV and post-season play, and suffered reduced scholarships.
 The post-season ban prevented Auburn from playing the SEC Championship and a bowl game.
-Nonetheless, Auburn was the only major college football team to finish the season undefeated.
-The National Championship Foundation recognized Auburn as one of its four co-national champions.
-Auburn did not claim this title until 2025.
+Nonetheless, Auburn beat both Florida and Alabama, the two teams that played in the SEC Championship game, and was the only major college football team to finish the season undefeated.
+The Seattle Times Poll, Harry Frye, Sparks Achievement Ratings, Nutshell Sports Football Ratings, David Wilson and the National Championship Foundation all recognized Auburn as national champions.
+Auburn did not formally recognize this title until 2025.